-Addis Abeba – The Council of the newly formed Southwest Ethiopia People’s Regional State has announced that the the regional state will have four capital cities of equal status.
+Addis Abeba – The provisional council of the newly formed Southwest Ethiopia People’s Regional State has announced that the regional state will have four capital cities of equal status.
 If it is approved by Council members, the regional state will be the first among Ethiopia’s eleven federated regional states in decentralizing its capital city.

 According to the regional state’s government communications affairs bureau, the Council has tabled the proposed draft bill during a discussion held with community representatives from all the five zones and the one special woreda that make up the the new region.
 Participants have also forwarded their inputs at the discussion.

 Accordingly, the draft bill proposed that the cities of Bonga, Tercha, Mizan Aman and Tepi will be the regional capitals with equal status, the communication bureau said.
 Bonga City will be the seat of the political and regional president; Tercha will be the seat of the regional council; Mizan Aman will be the seat of the regional judiciary; and Tepi will be the seat of the region’s nations Council.